-Most playgrounds have teeter totters.
+Most playgrounds have teeter-totters.
 It takes two people of similar weights to play at one time.
 Typically, there is a line of kids waiting their turn.
-Kids who peacefully wait in line for their turn are exhibiting the agreeable trait.
+Kids who peacefully wait in line for their turn exhibit the agreeable trait.

 Getting in line or queue is ubiquitous in all societies.
 This is a classic example of how D-types have made their mark on society.
 This does not mean that people who get in line are D-Types.
 It means the persons who invented or implemented the “line rule” are likely D-Types.

-The agreeable trait has a tendency to make nice friendly agreeable people blend into the background.
-The musical “Chicago” by John Kander and Fred Ebb presents the classic example of this trait with the character known as Mr. Cellophane brilliantly played by John C. Reilly.
+The agreeable trait tends to make nice friendly, pleasant people blend into the background.
+The musical “Chicago” by John Kander and Fred Ebb presents the classic example of this trait with the character known as Mr. Cellophane, brilliantly played by John C. Reilly.

 3. Self-Compassion.
-Self-compassion is the same thing as being compassionate to others, but instead of being directed at other people, it is turned inward and directed at one’s inner self.
-It is similar to the caution trait which is aimed at protection of self.
+Self-compassion is the same thing as being compassionate to others, but instead of being directed at others, it is turned inward and directed at one’s inner self.
+It is similar to the caution trait aimed at protecting self.

 a.
 Recognize False Negative thoughts.
-This is not always easy, but there are some clues that can help.
+This is not always easy, but some clues can help.
 If your mind says that:

-it’s a yes or no situation.
-This is usually a negative thought since there are shades of gray in most situations.
+- it’s a yes or no situation.
+This is usually a negative thought since most situations have shades of gray.

-it’s directed at me personally.
-This is usually a false negative thought since most actions are not directed to a particular person.
+- it’s directed at me.
+This is usually a false negative thought since most actions are not directed at a particular person.

-it’s always negative.
-If you perceive only the negative side of a situation and nothing positive, it is usually a false negative thought.
+- it’s always negative.
+It is usually a false negative thought if you perceive only the negative side of a situation and nothing positive.

-There are always positive things out of every situation.
+- There are always positive things out in every situation.
 The easiest of them all to identify is the cataclysmic consequence.
 There are no cataclysmic situations.
-The world did not end from a nuclear holocaust, every climate change cataclysmic prediction failed to occur, the world destruction predictions did not occur, the end of the Maya calendar had no effect, etc.
+The world did not end from a nuclear holocaust, every climate change cataclysmic prediction failed to occur, the world destruction predictions did not happen, the end of the Maya calendar had no effect, etc.

 b.
 Evaluate the Negative Thought.
-This too is difficult since negative thoughts are generated in your head.
-There is a tendency to validate what is in your mind as opposed to invalidate it.
+This, too, is difficult since negative thoughts are generated in your head.
+There is a tendency to validate what is in your mind instead of invalidating it.
 But remember, almost all negative thoughts are false.
 Think about the other negative thoughts you have had and what actually happened.
-The world did not end, you did not die, your friends are still your friends, etc.
+The world did not end; you did not die, your friends are still your friends, etc.

-Having bad or naughty thoughts has no connection to the real world.
-Those thoughts are usually normal.
+Having naughty thoughts has no connection to the real world.
+Those thoughts are usually every day.

 c.
 Divert Attention Away.
 There are many techniques to divert attention to something else.
 Here are a few suggestions:

-Think of 10 positive things you did today.
+- Think of 10 positive things you did today.
 Be as specific as possible.
 If you cannot think of anything, think a little harder.
 Did you make your bed?
 Did you brush your teeth?
 Did you smile?
 Why did you smile?
 Did you make breakfast?
 How many people in the world can’t do that?
 Did you clean the counter?
-There is a high probability that by the time you list 10 things, the negative thoughts will have passed.
+There is a high probability that the negative thoughts will have passed by the time you list ten things.

-Reduce your time on social media outside of your immediate family by 10 minutes each day until you are down to 30 minutes per day maximum.
-Research has shown that social media is a trigger to many negative thoughts.
+- Reduce your time on social media outside of your immediate family by 10 minutes each day until you are down to 30 minutes per day maximum.
+Research has shown that social media is a trigger for many negative thoughts.

 C. How to Appeal to a Type D Personality.

 The D Types are great listeners.
-They are uncomfortable in large parties and will often be off by themselves.
+They are uncomfortable at large parties and will often be off by themselves.